dipsprajapati/servian-tech-challenge/README.md

 1. Clone the git repo: https://github.com/dipsprajapati/servian-tech-challenge.git
 2. Modify the iac_gke_cluster/variables.tf
-3. Configure the CIrcle CI to build the project from your repo
+3. Configure the CircleCI to build the project from your repo
-4. Create following ENV variables in the circleCI's project settings
+4. Create following ENV variables in the CircleCI's project settings
     - EnVar Name: TF_CLOUD_TOKEN - Value: The Base64 encoded value of the local .terraformrc file  which hosts the Terraform Cloud user token
     - EnVar Name: DOCKER_LOGIN - Value: Docker Hub username